pwnfoo/NTLMRecon/README.md

 A fast NTLM reconnaissance tool without external dependencies written.
 Written for red teams <3

 > Work in Progess.
-Thinks may break and change at anytime
+Things may break and change at anytime

 NTLMRecon is built with flexibilty in mind.
 Need to run recon on a single URL, an IP address, an entire CIDR range or combination of all of it all put in a single input file?